21 Steak Cuts Everyone Should Know

 Andrei Iakhniuk/Shutterstock

 Flap meat doesn’t necessarily sound appetizing, but it’s an affordable, versatile cut that tastes great.
-Sometimes called sirloin flap, this cut comes from the very bottom of the sirloin close to where it meets the flank section.
+Also called sirloin flap or bavette, this cut comes from the very bottom of the sirloin close to where it meets the flank section, making it more like a flank or skirt steak than other sirloin steaks.
+It can generally be used as a substitute for flank or skirt steak.

 Uncooked cube steaks on a cutting board near a cast iron grill and a carton of eggs